China Factory Tour

 I started Winning Adventure Global because I kept seeing Australian businesses make the same mistakes I made early in my career.
 The verification framework in this guide is the same framework we use for every client engagement.

 We verify suppliers on the ground in China before Australian businesses pay deposits.
 Our team visits factories, checks documents, and reports back with what we actually found — not what the supplier told us.
+For ongoing sourcing support beyond verification, see our China sourcing agent service for full procurement management.

 The cost of a verification engagement is a fraction of what a lost deposit costs.